nwjs/chromium.src/extensions/docs/new_api_proposal.md

 an API should only be restricted if there is strong reason to do so; otherwise, platforms should have parity.

-__Platform Apps: ChromeOS Only__
+__Platform Apps: N/A__
-Platform apps are deprecated on all platforms except ChromeOS.
+Platform apps are deprecated on all platforms.

-### A Note on Chrome App APIs

-Platform apps have been [deprecated on all platforms](https://blog.chromium.org/2016/08/from-chrome-apps-to-web.html) except ChromeOS.
-We are not actively expanding the Chrome Apps platform significantly.

 ## Proposal Process